Objectification: Arguments

-Nussbaum found people's understanding of objectification too simplistic to serve as a normative concept by which people evaluate the moral implications of sexualization of women.
-Thus, her project is to clarify the concept by testing out the 7 dimensions of objectification and distinguish between benign and harmful forms in different circumstances in relation to sex.
+Nussbaum found the general understanding of objectification was too simplistic to be useful as a normative concept to evaluate the moral implications of sexualization of women.
+She attempts to remedy this by distinguishing between benign and harmful forms of objectification in different circumstances relative to sex.

-Nussbaum has argued that the topic of objectification is not only important to sexuality, which has been discussed at length, but to the Marxist view on capitalism and slavery.
-Nussbaum argues that potentially not all forms of objectification are inherently negative acts and that objectification may not always be present when one of the seven properties is present.
+Nussbaum considers objectification not just significant when considering sexuality, which has been discussed at length, but also an important component of the Marxist view on capitalism and slavery.
+She argues that not all forms of objectification are necessarily inherently negative, and that objectification is not necessarily a foregone conclusion when one of the seven properties is present.

-Immanuel Kant believes that sexual desire is a powerful desire that is necessarily objectifying.
-According to his theories, sexually aroused people have an urge to take in and engulf the other person for the purpose of sexual satisfaction.
-This sexual desire manifest itself as a denial of autonomy which one wishes to dictate how the other person will behave, so as to secure one's own satisfaction.
-It is also as a denial of subjectivity that one stop asking how the other person is thinking or feeling, bent on securing one's own satisfaction.
-Sexual desire is so acute and powerful that it drives out other thoughts that consider the well-being of others and people start to reduce others to a set of body parts.
-Sexual Objectification is a general feature of sexuality that the involved parties eagerly desire both to be objectifiers and to be objects.
+According to Immanuel Kant's theories, sexual desire is inherently objectifying, as a strong sexual urge includes a desire to engulf another person for sexual satisfaction.
+This desire manifests as a desire to control the target's behaviour to secure one's own satisfaction, effectively denying the target's autonomy.
+The intensity of sexual desire also reduces subjectivity by drowning out consideration of the target's thoughts or feelings in the pursuit of one's own satisfaction, reducing other people to a set of body parts intended to provide gratification.
+In short, sexual objectification is a general feature of sexuality, in that the involved parties eagerly desire both to objectify and be objectified.

-Catherine Mackinnon and Andrea Dworkin adopt Kant's understanding of sex as inherently objectifying but dispute that participants are objectifiers and the objectified one.
-They argue that objectification of men and women is asymmetrical.
-The way men express sexuality and the way women express sexuality are structured by a larger social and culture context and the power between men and women is unequal.
-Men express their sexuality in a dominant way by objectifying women while women express their sexuality in a submissive way by being objectified or by self-objectifying.
-Hence, women are more vulnerable to violability and lack of subjectivity and autonomy.
-Nussbaum argues that it is important to put male-female sexuality in a more macro-perspective in which Mackinnon and Dworkin ignore the personal histories and psychologies that are equally morally important.
+Catherine Mackinnon and Andrea Dworkin adopt Kant's understanding of sex as inherently objectifying, but disagree that participants are objectifiers and objectified in similar proportion; rather, it is asymmetrical.
+Because sexuality exists within a larger social and culture context and men and women are not granted power equally within that context, this heavily influences the dynamic.
+According to Mackinnon and Dworkin, male sexuality is expressed dominantly via objectifying others, while female sexuality is expressed submissively via accepting objectification or engaging in self-objectification.
+In this context, women are more vulnerable to violability and lack of subjectivity and autonomy.
+Mackinnon and Dworkin ignore personal histories and psychologies that Nussbaum considers equally morally important to the construction of male and female sexualities.

-Male gaze is one of the main enablers of self objectification.
-Social media is argued to largely enforce the self-objectification, especially in women.
-Women tend to internalize the perspective of others and start to perceive themselves according to these external views.
-The selfies of women posted on social media are from camera angles that typify male gaze perspective.
-The comment section enables the self-objectification more, by letting people shame or praise the picture.
-The likes and shares bring a sense of validation to women who post these selfies.
+While male gaze is one of the main enablers of self-objectification, social media is a medium that heavily promotes and enforces self-objectification, especially in women.
+Women post selfies on social media from camera angles that typify the male gaze perspective, while the comments section provides a forum for viewers to voice disapproval or praise.
+Positive feedback brings a sense of validation to women who post these selfies and reinforces the behaviour.